Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Analytical Methods

-Cryogenic benchmarking of the post-treatments was performed at temperatures below 15\,mK.
-The chip design consists of nine coplanar waveguides (CPW) resonators (gap: 6\,µm, width: 10\,µm) with evenly spaced frequencies between 4\,GHz and 5.6\,GHz, all capacitively coupled to a common feedline.
-The ground plane surrounding the resonators is patterned with vortex-pinning holes \cite{mcrae_material_2020}.
+Cryogenic benchmarking of the post-treatments was performed at temperatures below 25\,mK in a Bluefors dilution refrigerator and a cryostat from Qinu.
+The chip design (see Fig.~\ref{fig:design_resonator}) consists of nine coplanar waveguides (CPW) resonators (gap: 6\,µm, width: 10\,µm) with evenly spaced frequencies between 4\,GHz and 5.6\,GHz, all capacitively coupled to a common feedline.
+The ground plane surrounding the resonators is patterned with vortex-pinning holes \cite{mcrae_materials_2020}.
+The cross-section of the resonators as well as the participation-ratio simulation for our geometry is shown in \cite{lang_optimizing_2025}.

 The measurement procedure is as follows: after locating the resonance peaks with a coarse transmission sweep, the complex scattering parameter $S_{21}$ is recorded.
-Both is done using a vector network analyzer (VNA) \cite{simons_coplanar_2001, goppl_coplanar_2008}, which is capable of generating and analyzing microwave signals.
+Both are done using a vector network analyzer (VNA) \cite{simons_coplanar_2001, goppl_coplanar_2008}, which is capable of generating and analyzing microwave signals.
 The internal quality factor $Q_\mathrm{i}$ is then extracted by fitting the data according to Ref.~\cite{probst_efficient_2015}.
 Using the method described in \cite{bruno_surface_2015}, the VNA excitation power can be converted into photon number.
 The internal quality factor, defined as the inverse material loss $Q_\mathrm{i} = 1/\delta$, can be expressed in terms of the dielectric loss \cite{martinis_decoherence_2005}